etcd-io/etcd/raft/design.md

 ### Flow Control

 1. limit the max size of message sent per message.
 Max should be configurable.
-Lower the cost at probing state as we limit the size per message; lower the penalty when aggressively decrease to a too low `next`
+Lower the cost at probing state as we limit the size per message; lower the penalty when aggressively decreased to a too low `next`

 2. limit the # of in flight messages < N when in `replicate` state.
 N should be configurable.
 Most implementation will have a sending buffer on top of its actual network transport layer (not blocking raft node).
-We want to make sure raft does not overflow that buffer, which can cause message dropping and triggering a bunch of unnecessary resend in repeatedly.
+We want to make sure raft does not overflow that buffer, which can cause message dropping and triggering a bunch of unnecessary resending repeatedly.